KevinMarquette/kevinmarquette.github.io/_posts/2017-05-05-PowerShell-TypeExtension-DSL-part-4.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 The [RFC](https://github.com/PowerShell/PowerShell-RFC/blob/48f23e86b836dfe25ff3dd76733fc1dfb32e0e1f/3-Experimental/RFC0017-Domain-Specific-Language-Specifications.md) is about making it easier to implement a DSL in Powershell with C#.
 They have an example of a DSL to replace `types.ps1xml`.
-It is a nice clear example of a DSL.
+It is a nice clear example of a DSL.<!--more-->

 This is my fourth post in this series covering DSLs.